 Mesophilic Heating

 This is the initial stage of the composting process.
 During this phase, the substrate is degraded by a diverse population of aerobic mesophilic fungi and bacteria.
 These organisms degrade the readily available organic material within the materials being composted (the substrate), creating new microbial biomass from the substrate.
 The heat released from this activity raises the temperature of the pile to approximately 45°C and once this temperature is reached the activity from the mesophilic micro-organisms ceases, with many of them dying off leaving only heat resistant spores.
 In Figure 2.1 this is the period shown up to approximately 40 hours, where the temperature has increased to 45°C. The “heat release from mesophiles” curve shown in Figure 2.1 gives an indication of the relationship between the activity of the mesophiles and temperature.
 After approximately 20 hours the temperature curve increases to approximately 37oC.
-This point corresponds to a peak in the “heat output of the mespohiles” curve of approximately 670 cal/h.
+This point corresponds to a peak in the “heat output of the mesophiles” curve of approximately 670 cal/h.
 As the temperature continues to increase the heat output by mesophiles falls.
 This reduction in heat output is indicative of a reduction in composting activity by mesophiles.

 Thermophilic Heating